marcellosabino/cypress-hover/README.md

 # cypress-hover 🛸

-Enable hover capabilities for Cypress 🛸 with zero dependencies! and only `3kb` 💯
+Enable hover capabilities for Cypress 🛸 with zero dependencies! 💯

 # Installation